lateralblast/oort/README.md

 	-h:       Display usage information
-	-m all:   Display firmware information for all machines -m MODEL: Display firmware information for a specific model (eg. X2-4) -f FILE:  Open a locally saved HTML file for processing rather then fetching it
+	-m all:   Display firmware information for all machines -m MODEL: Display firmware information for a specific model (eg. X2-4) -i FILE:  Open a locally saved HTML file for processing rather then fetching it
+	-c:       Output in CSV format
+	-o FILE:  Open a file for writing (CSV mode)

 Examples
 ========